 Furthermore, climate change and lifestyle play a major role in acquiring mutations.

 Spontaneous mutations are miraculous.
-It remains recessive in the parental organism and not show off symptoms.
+It remains recessive in the parental organism and does not show off symptoms.
 Its effect shows in consecutive generations.

 Somatic vs germ-line mutation: